What is Probate?

 Listed Beneficiary:

-Listed Beneficiary is a person named on a policy or account to receive funds after your death.
-A beneficiary is usually listed on retirement accounts and life insurance policies.
+A listed beneficiary is a person named on a policy or account to receive funds after your death.
+Retirement accounts and life insurance policies commonly have listed beneficiaries.
+Life insurance proceeds typically pay directly to the beneficiary, making these policies non-probate assets.

 Payable on Death Designation: